CamioCam/examples/hooks/README.md

 ## registering the hook

-Once a hook is created you must tell Camio about it.
-You must all tell Camio which events you want to be sent to your hook.
-This is done by registering an event.
+Once you create a labeling server, you can registers it as a Camio Hook with the POST to camio.com.

 This is a two step process: